 The Travers Canoe: Since 1961, the colors of the winners of the Travers Stakes have been painted onto a canoe—or in the case of the 2012 dead-heat between Golden Ticket and Alpha, two canoes—which floats on an infield pond for a year.
 The canoe itself has mysterious origins, dating to 1926 when according to The Saratogian, “Visitors thronged round the grounds and emanated gasps of surprise when their eyes first met the beauty of the center field.
 The artificial lake with its enhancing foliage and shrubs, the graceful movements of the swans in the water, and its personal touch with two brightly colored canoes ...”

-Blankets in August: Susan Garrett of Wilton produces the striking floral blankets that drape the winners of the Whitney, Alabama and Travers.
+Flower Blankets: Susan Garrett of Wilton produces the striking floral blankets that drape the winners of the Whitney, Alabama and Travers, among other marquee races.
 The Whitney blanket is made of several hundred Mary Lou Whitney Roses, with the Alabama blanket made with red and white carnations with a red border to resemble the design of the Alabama State Flag.
 For the Travers, Garrett incorporates Saratoga colors—red carnations with white for the border.
 The number of flowers for each blanket varies, but it’s generally 450 to 800.
 “It’s being a part of history,” says Garrett of her unusual summer task, which she assembles with the help of friends shortly before each race.
 “It’s my little niche, my ‘15 minutes of fame.’
 I really enjoy it.”

 Bury My Heart in Saratoga: Buried at Clare Court Jogging Track on the backstretch are the thoroughbreds, Fourstardave, Mourjane and A Phenomenon.
 Fourstardave, known as “The Sultan of Saratoga,” occupies a special spot in the hearts of many Saratogians: From 1987 until 1994, eight years in a row, the chestnut gelding won at least one race every summer at Saratoga.
 Bred and owned by Richard Bomze, Fourstardave was so beloved for his grit and longevity that Saratoga Springs gave him a key to the city, an edible one, on his retirement.
 Saratoga continues to honor Fourstardave in other ways—the sports bar in the Lower Carousel is named after him, the result of a fan poll, as is the Grade 1 Fourstardave Handicap on the turf, now in its 34th year.